-When you sign up with a Uber account you are required to use a valid credit or debit card.
+When you sign up with a Uber account you were required to use a valid credit or debit card.
 And your rides are charged to your account upon completion of each ride.

 With Uber you won’t have the hassle of uncomfortably grabbing your wallet while sitting in the vehicle and counting the money before getting out.

-Uber drivers also don’t expect a tip, which is the same as taxi drivers in Colombia.
-So, you don’t have to think about tips when taking an Uber vehicle or with taxis.
+Uber drivers also didn’t expect a tip, which is the same as taxi drivers in Colombia.
+So, you didn’t have to think about tips when taking an Uber vehicle or with taxis.

-With Uber, everything is paid with your debit or credit card.
+With Uber, everything was paid with your debit or credit card.
 And you just comfortably step out the vehicle once you arrive, without having to think about paying or tipping.

 You can also view a history of every ride you have taken on both the Uber mobile app and their website.